-b) Keratinases: these are enzymes that hydrolyze protein rich in keratinous wastes which normally result in environmental pollution and health harzards (Amit, et al., 2016).
+b) Keratinases: these are that enzymes hydrolyze protein rich in keratinous wastes normally result in environmental pollution and health harzards (Amit, et al., 2016).
 Keratin is a protein normally present in animal feathers, horn, nails, skin (Poopathi, et al. 2016).
 Keratinase achieves its hydrolyses by degrading the keratin present in the host tissue into oligopeotides or amino acids which are usually absorbed by the fungus (Nalu, et al., 2010).
 For industrial purposes it is used in the production of leather, biofuel, detergent addictives (Amit, et al., 2016).
 For public health interest it can be used in the degradation of hair, feathers and during waste management (Gampa, et al., 2013).
-Examples of keratinolytic fungi include, Aspergillus, Curvularia, Fusarium, Cladospor ium species, during pathogenecity they use this enzyme to invade hair and stratum corneum thereby facilitating infection (Beti and Masa, 2018).
+Examples keratinolytic fungi include, Aspergillus, Curvularia, Fusarium, Cladosporiu m species, during pathogenecity they use this enzyme to invade hair and stratum corneum thereby facilitating infection (Beti and Masa, 2018).

-Cellulase: This is another enzyme used to hydrolyze cellulose.
+3) Cellulase: This is another enzyme used to hydrolyze cellulose.
 It is being secreted by plants, animals, microorganisms of which fungi is one of them (Lynd, et al., 2008; Zhang, et al., 2009; Bayer, et al., 2007).
-It hydrolyses the $\beta$ -1, 4 linkages in the cellulose chains into sugar (Lin and Tanaka, 2006).
+It hydrolyses the β-1, 4 linkages in the cellulose chains into sugar (Lin and Tanaka, 2006).
 Cellulase is a hydrolytic enzyme that plays an important role in pathogenecity by facilitating fungal penetration through cell wall of mainly plants (Olubukola, 2010).
 Filamentous fungi that are usually producers of these enzymes are Aspergillus, Trichoderma reesei (He Jun., et al., 2011).
-Animals can be infected by these organisms by coming incontact with contaminated debris in the barn or through direct incision or traumatization by some infected plants or leaves in the bushes during grazing.
+Animals can be infected by these organisms by coming incontact contaminated debris in the barn or through direct incision or traumatization by some infected plants or leaves in the bushes during grazing.

-Lipase: This is used for full digestion 4) of fats into smaller fatty acid components by living things (Sundarram and Murthy, 2014).
-The cattle skin contains fat although in small quantity.
+4) Lipase: This is used for full digestion of fats into smaller fatty acid components by living things (Sundarram and Murthy, 2014).

+quantity.
 Lipase are capable of membrane distruption during host cell invasion.
-Apart from hydrolysis it also a role in the synthesis plays of acylglycerides (Reis, et al, 2009). .
+Apart from hydrolysis it also plays a role in the synthesis of acylglycerides (Reis, et al, 2009). .
 Lipases are known to be a potential virulent factor of some pathogenic fungi such as Candida albicans, Aspergillus fumigatus (Hube, et al., 2000).
 It achieves pathogenesis, by cleaving phospholipids, then destabilize the membrane and cell lysis ensues.
-(Warner, et al., 2001) while phospholipases target the membrane of phospholipids.This enzyme can also be found useful in the industries for yogurt and cheese fermentation,baking,laundry addictives (Guo and Xu.,2005).
+(Warner, et al., 2001) while phospholipases target the membrane of phospholipids.
+This enzyme can also be found useful in the industries and cheese yogurt fermentation, baking, laundry addictives (Guo and Xu., 2005).